h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Glossary
 --------

-- **Admissible Machine Learning**: Admissible machine learning is a new technology that can balance fairness, interpretability, and accuracy in the best manner possible.
+- **Admissible Machine Learning**: Admissible machine learning is a new technology that can balance fairness, interpretability, and accuracy.
+- **Protected Features**:  User-defined features that are sensitive and need to be protected (legally, or otherwise).
+These features (e.g. race, gender, etc) should not drive the prediction of the response.
 - **Core Features or Core Set**: Key features that are driving the response, without redundancy.
 High relevance, low redundancy.
-TO DO: Insert equation (3.4).
-Note: less redundant == high C_j (MI) value.
-- **Protected Features**:  User-defined features that are sensitive and need to be protected (legally, or otherwise).
-These features (e.g. race, gender, etc) should not drive the prediction of the response.
-- **L-Features (Inadmissible Features)**: The highlighted L-shaped area in the Infogram contains features that are either irrelevant or redundant.
-These are variables with small F-values (F-stands for fairness) will be called inadmissible, as they possess little or no informational value beyond their use as a dummy for protected characteristics.
-The complementary set comprises of the desired, admissible features.
-- **Irrelevant Features**: Features on the vertical side of the L. Core infogram only
+- **Irrelevant Features**: Features on the vertical side of the L. Core infogram only mentary set comprises of the desired, admissible features.
 - **Redundant Features**: Features n the horizontal side of the L.
-- **Admissible Features**: The set of features that are found to acceptable to use (high on the safety index).
-The converse of inadmissible variables.
-Or should this be defined as the intersection of safe + core featuers.
 - **Safety-index**:  This quantifies how much extra information `X_j` carries for `Y` that is not acquired through the sensitive variables.
 - **Relevance-index**: TO DO
+- **Admissible Features**: The set of features that are found to acceptable to use (high on the safety index).
+- **Inadmissible Features (L-Features)**: The highlighted L-shaped area in the Infogram contains features that are either irrelevant or redundant.
+These are variables with small F-values (F-stands for fairness) will be called inadmissible, as they possess little or no informational value beyond their use as a dummy for protected characteristics.